dapr/docs/daprdocs/content/en/concepts/dapr-services/sidecar.md

 ## Running the sidecar directly

-In most cases you do not need to run `daprd` explicitly, as the sidecar is either launched by the CLI (self-hosted mode) or by the dapr-sidecar-injector service (Kubernetes).
+In most cases you do not need to run `daprd` explicitly, as the sidecar is either launched by the [CLI]({{<ref cli-overview>}}) (self-hosted mode) or by the dapr-sidecar-injector service (Kubernetes).
 For advanced use cases (debugging, scripted deployments, etc.) the `daprd` process can be launched directly.

 For a detailed list of all available arguments run `daprd --help` or see this [table]({{< ref arguments-annotations-overview.md >}}) which outlines how the `daprd` arguments relate to the CLI arguments and Kubernetes annotations.

 ### Examples

-1. Start a sidecar along an application by specifying its unique ID.
+1. Start a sidecar along with an application by specifying its unique ID.
 Note `--app-id` is a required field:

    ```bash
    daprd --app-id myapp